K-12 Schools

 Diversity, Equity and Inclusion for Law Enforcement

-Bias impacts the way we see the world and make choices about how we interact with others.
+Bias shapes how we see the world and how we choose to interact with others.
 The goal of this workshop is to better understand and mitigate bias in our processes.
-This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation and interventions.
+This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation, and interventions.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/safety.

 Documenting a BIT/CARE Case

-This training provides an overview of how to create quality documentation and ensure that your team members are contributing in an ongoing fashion to your database.
+This training provides an overview of how to create high-quality documentation and ensure that your team members contribute to your database on an ongoing basis.
 From avoiding short or emotional notes to being timely and non-technical in your descriptions, this training provides an excellent introduction and/or refresher to the importance of quality documentation.
 For more information or to schedule a training, contact bethany@dprep.com.

 Effective Crisis Communication Strategy

 The purpose of strategic crisis communication is to lay the groundwork necessary for organizations to respond effectively in a crisis or significant event.
-While communications delivered in daily situations are important, it is critical to understand the difference between daily communication practices and a crisis communication strategy.
+While communication in daily situations is important, it is critical to understand the difference between daily communication practices and a crisis communication strategy.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/safety.

 FERPA, HIPAA, and State Confidentiality

-There are many ways BIT/CARE teams receive and share information within the team structure and to other key community partners.
-This training provides an overview of these three categories of information sharing and the limitations within each of these areas.
+There are many ways BIT/CARE teams receive and share information within the team structure and with other key community partners.
+This training provides an overview of the three categories of information sharing and the limitations in each.
 For more information or to schedule a training, contact bethany@dprep.com.

 Gender Expression: Understanding Pronouns in the Classroom and Workplace

-This workshop is about learning the terminology that relates to gender identity and about other perspectives and world views related to gender.
+This workshop is about learning the terminology related to gender identity and other perspectives and worldviews on gender.
 Whether you are new to these ideas or simply want to learn more, we have a place for you in our classes.
 This training is not about shame, blame, forced change, demanded acceptance, or agreement.
-Our workshops have been designed to foster engagement for the purpose of connection, belonging, and safety for all groups of people.
+Our workshops have been designed to foster engagement and connection, promote belonging, and ensure safety for all groups of people.
 For more information or to schedule a training, contact bethany@dprep.com.

 Having the Hard Conversations